Alfred Apps: Professional career

 Apps joined Fasken as an associate in 1989 and was named partner in 1991.
-In 1993, he withdrew from the partnership on being named CEO of The Lehndorff Group (an international commercial real estate firm with assets in Canada, the United States and Europe), where he led a 47-lender $1 billion debt restructuring and oversaw the creation of one of Canada's first Real Estate Investment Trusts; ResREIT which merged into CAPREIT in 2004.
+In 1993, he withdrew from the partnership on being named CEO of the Lehndorff Group (an international commercial real estate firm with assets in Canada, the United States and Europe), where he led a 47-lender $1 billion debt restructuring and oversaw the creation of one of Canada's first Real Estate Investment Trusts; ResREIT which merged into CAPREIT in 2004.

-In 1998 he led a business combination between Lehndorff and Dundee Realty Corporation (now Dream) and, following a short period as President and COO of the successor corporation, was appointed CEO of Newstar Technologies Inc. In 2001, upon completing a merger of Newstar with three of its principal U.S. competitors together with a US$140 million first-round equity financing, he rejoined the partnership at Fasken Martineau, practiced corporate/commercial law specializing in corporate mergers, acquisitions and financings.
+In 1998 he led a business combination between the Lehndorff Group and Dundee Realty Corporation (now Dream Unlimited) and, following a short period as President and COO of the successor corporation, was appointed CEO of Newstar Technologies Inc. In 2001, upon completing a merger of Newstar with three of its principal U.S. competitors together with a US$140 million first-round equity financing, he rejoined the partnership at Fasken Martineau, practiced corporate/commercial law specializing in corporate mergers, acquisitions and financings.
 In 2012, he then moved his practice to Wildeboer Dellelce LLP, a corporate, securities and tax firm he helped found in 1993.
-In 2015, he moved his practice to Miller Thomson LLP where he was head of the firm's national structured finance and securitization practice until 2024.
+In 2015, he joined Miller Thomson LLP where he was head of the firm's national structured finance and securitization practice until 2024.

 Over his career, Apps has led companies and raised capital in Canada, the United States and Europe.
 He also serves and has served on the Board of Directors of a number of public and private companies.

 Apps has been recognized as a leading counsel in the area of restructuring, mergers and acquisitions, private equity investment and infrastructure finance.
 He has been ranked by Lexpert and UK-based Practical Law Company as one of Canada's leading lawyers in these fields.
 In 2009, he acted as debtor counsel in the $32BN restructuring of the Canadian third party (i.e. non-bank) asset-backed commercial paper market, the largest debt restructuring in Canadian history.

-Political Career
+Political career

-Although involved politically from the age of 15, Apps first came to prominence within the Liberal party in 1979 when, at age 22, he was elected Executive Vice-President of the Ontario Liberal Party.
+Although involved politically from the age of 15, Apps first came to prominence within the Liberal party in 1979 when, at age 22, he was elected executive vice-president of the Ontario Liberal Party.
 He also served as a summer intern in the office of Solicitor General Bob Kaplan.
 While studying law, he was a speechwriter for David Peterson, then Leader of the Opposition in Ontario, as well as for several cabinet ministers in the last Canadian government led by Pierre Trudeau.